alefadonis/AlefAdonis/README.md

 ### Hello and Welcome to My GitHub 👋

 - 💼 { I am working at Visagio as a Software Intern }
-- 🌱 { My learning path is now passing through: Java }
+- 🌱 { My learning path is now passing through: Web Develpment }
-- 🕵🏻‍♂️ { Trying to learn cybersecurity }
+- 🕵🏻‍♂️ { Trying to learn neuroscience }
 - 😄 { Pronouns: He\his }